jason-ash/jtash/src/posts/20200522-riddler-mackerels.md

 # Solution

-Fortunately I have a list of US states handy from a <a href="riddler-state-superstrings">prior Riddler</a>, so that should save a bit of time :)
+Fortunately I have a list of US states handy from a <a href="/riddler-state-superstrings">prior Riddler</a>, so that should save a bit of time :)

 First, a comment on the word list: it contains 263,533 words, including such vernacular staples as "aa" (a form of lava flow), and "zzz" (a snoring sound), both of which are valid in Scrabble.
 If there's a better validation of a word than its inclusion in the Scrabble dictionary, I'm not aware of it!